o19s/payload-component/README.md

 - Solr 7.x
 - A field type that utilizes payloads

+# Installing as a Solr Package
+To install as a Solr package, first ensure Solr has been started with `-Denable.packages=true` then add the repo:

+`bin/solr package add-repo osc https://raw.githubusercontent.com/o19s/payload-component/master/repo`

+To install the package run:

+`bin/solr package install solr-payloads:1.1.4`

 ## Usage
 - Add the payload component to the last-components section of your search handler
 - Configure a field type that utilizes payloads